appuniversum/ember-appuniversum/README.md

 See the [Contributing](CONTRIBUTING.md) guide for details.

-## Development

-### Running the local development setup

-- Start the ember app: `npm run ember`
-- Run the documentation site: `npm run storybook` (make sure the `npm run ember` command is finished)
-- Generate the icons: `npm run icons`

-> We use the "template tag" (.gjs/.gts) format for component authoring which has been described in detail in the [RFC](https://github.com/emberjs/rfcs/blob/master/text/0779-first-class-component-templates.md).
-> A summarized version can be found in the ember-template-imports library which also has some information about [how to setup your dev environment](https://github.com/ember-template-imports/ember-template-imports#editor-integrations) for a better experience.
->
-> We're also converting the code to TypeScript and [Glint](https://typed-ember.gitbook.io/glint/).

-### Testing:

-- the `/tests` route allows you to run the tests in your browser.
-- Specific ember-try scenarios can be run if you want to debug them locally: `npx ember try:one scenario-name`. `--skip-cleanup` can be used to debug the scenario from the `/tests` route
-- PR previews and testing is available on [Chromatic](https://www.chromatic.com/build?appId=61e5835e5fbce3003a653ee6)

-### Testing changes in apps

-#### npm link

-- In the addon: `npm link`
-- In the your project: `npm link @appuniversum/ember-appuniversum`

-#### yalc

-[yalc](https://github.com/wclr/yalc) is a good alternative if the npm link setup doesn't work as expected.

 ### Releases:

 > Make sure all the merged PRs have the correct label, so they show up in the changelog